If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Therapy works on patterns and skills.

-What the evidence says about combining them
+What the evidence shows

 The evidence points in different directions depending on the condition and its severity.

-How to think about the choice
+How severity guides the choice

 Sources